 - The Health and Human Services Commission can consider the case when considering issuing, renewing, denying, or revoking the license of a defendant who has or applies for a school or childcare license

-Do you or your loved need assistance getting your probation terminated early in Denton or another community in Denton County?
+Do you or your loved ones need assistance getting your probation terminated early in Denton or another community in Denton County?
 Be sure that you are working with a skilled criminal defense lawyer.

 The Law Offices of Richard C. McConathy understands the crippling limitations imposed by probation and can fight to get these restrictions removed.
 Call (940) 222-8004 or contact us online to schedule a free consultation.